 - Ninomiya House, after Tei Ninomiya, class of 1910, the first East Asian student to graduate from Smith

 Each house is completely furnished; however, students must provide cooking utensils and cookware.

 The original Friedman Apartments were on Henshaw Avenue and opened in 1978.
 They are named in honor of Robert and Eugenie Friedman (class of 1947), who funded the buildings.
 On-campus apartments were built in response to requests from students in the 1960s and 1970s for more independent living options.

 Secure content; Smith login required.

 Joining the Friedman Houses

-Students interested in living in a Friedman apartment must complete an individual application (on their Self-Service page) by February 10.
+Each Friedman apartment houses a group of four people.
+Students interested in living in a Friedman apartment must first complete an individual application (on their Self-Service page) by February 13.
 You will not select roommates at this time, but do make sure each person in the four-person group you want to live with also submits their individual application on time.
 If you do not submit a form on time, your group members will not be able to select you as a roommate later on.

-More information about next steps in the Friedman application process will be sent out by February 15.
-You will be able to select your roommates (provided they all submitted their individual application by February 10) at this time.
+More information about next steps in the Friedman application process will be sent out by February 17.
+You will be able to select and confirm your roommates (provided they all submitted their individual application by February 13) at this time.